khitori/lsn_kknslt/README.md

-`publish/` folder already have a compiled version.
+`publish/` folder have an already compiled version.

 Command to compile: